dtrelogan/react-formstate/docs/formExtension.md

 }
 ```

-using FormExtension as below does exactly that:
+Using FormExtension as below does exactly that:

 ```jsx
   render() {